Are meals tax deductible?

 Example: Annual meal deductions for a freelance consultant

-Example: Freelance consultant tracking annual meal expenses
+Example: A consultant tracking a year of qualifying meal expenses

 • Client lunches (12 × $60 average): $720 × 50% = $360 deductible